greena13/redux-and-the-rest/README.md

 import { getUsers } from './resources/users';

 const mapStateToProps = ({ users } ) => {
-  const usersCollection = getUsers(users);
+  const usersList = getUsers(users);

   return {
-    user: usersCollection,
+    user: usersList,
-    currentPage: usersCollection.metadata.page // Current page is available on the collection's metadata }
+    currentPage: usersList.metadata.page // Current page is available on the list's metadata }
 };

 // ...
 ```

-The `status.itemsInLastResponse` attribute on each collection can be used to indicate when there are no more pages of results available (when it is less than the total page size, you have reached the last page).
+The `status.itemsInLastResponse` attribute on each list can be used to indicate when there are no more pages of results available (when it is less than the total page size, you have reached the last page).

 ### Working with Authenticated APIs